HarisonLacey/VinylHouse/README.md

 This is a website, built using Next.js, for the fake record store VinylHouse.

+This website relies on pre-fetching data during build time using Next.js getStaticProps functionality.

 Users are able to subscribe to VinylHouse's newsletter.

 ## Installation